lucaong/jquery-machine/README.md

 Changelog
 =========

+- **vx.y.z** New event map with support for multiple events and selectors
 - **v0.1.5** Support for namespaced events and bugfixes (thanks to [leemhenson](https://github.com/leemhenson))
 - **v0.1.4** Attach an independent machine to each DOM element in the jQuery selection instead of a single one